Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Introduction

-The method proposed in \cite{Csercsik2021preallocation_ArXive} overcomes this problem by applying a \emph{preallocation} of channels.
-Preallocation means, that before the combinatorial auction, a \emph{non-exclusive} assignment of channels to tenants is performed (i.e. a channel is potentially assigned to multiple tenants as well), and each tenant considers only the subsets of channels preallocated to it in the bidding process.
-In other words, the search space of the CA optimization problem is constrained.
-In this setup, the first critical task of the preallocation process is to limit the computational demands of the consecutive CA, by limiting the number of bids submitted.
-The second task is naturally to ensure an appropriate preallocation in the sense, that optimum achieved by the CA later on the limited bid set has to be efficient.
-The method proposed in \cite{Csercsik2021preallocation_ArXive} uses the many-to-many version of the famous Gale-Shapley (GS) algorithm \cite{gale1962college}.
+The method proposed in \cite{csercsik2023preallocation} uses the many-to-many version of the famous Gale-Shapley (GS) algorithm \cite{gale1962college}.
 The paper \cite{csercsik2021Heuristics} argues, that using the many-to-may version of the GS for (M2MGS) preallocation provides slightly better results compared to the more straightforward simple approaches of distance-based preallocation.
 However, the paper \cite{csercsik2021Heuristics} considers only the total resulting capacity of the system as a performance measure for comparison.
-Furthermore, it does not assume the potential blockade of channels in the simulation setup, which may easily arise, due to e.g. obstacles in the operational area.
+Furthermore, it does not assume the potential blockage of channels in the simulation setup, which may easily arise, due to e.g. obstacles.
 In addition, this very initial comparison of these two preallocation methods does not analyze, how the proposed algorithms scale up for problems of increased size.

+Furthermore, the paper \cite{csercsik2023preallocation} assumes a fixed quota for both the channels and the tenants (6) in the GS-based preallocation process.
+In this paper we study how the quota parameters affect the output of the preallocation process and thus the overall efficiency of the preallocation based CA process, and what guidelines may be formulated regarding their optimal choice.
+The optimal choice of these parameters may be critical in practical applications, as the set of preallocated channels constraints the search space of the CA algorithm, thus significantly affects its potential optimum and its computational time as well.